-While impalas aren’t the fastest animals in Africa, they can run at speeds of up to 60 kilometers (37 miles) per hour.
-Their strength lies in their endurance and ability to change direction quickly.
-Their lightweight frame, strong legs, and flexible ankles make them masters of evasion.
-This combination of speed and agility allows them to thrive in areas where predators are constantly on the hunt.
+While impalas aren’t the fastest animals in Africa (that title belongs to the cheetah), they are no slouches, reaching speeds of up to 60 kilometers (37 miles) per hour.
+Their true strength lies in their endurance and their uncanny ability to change direction at a moment’s notice.

 2. Impalas Have a Built-In Alarm System

-3. They Can “Pause” Pregnancy
+3. The Amazing Ability to “Pause” Pregnancy

 4. Males Are the Masters of Territory